 Unlike the state-administered blood, breath, or urine tests, you are not required to submit to field sobriety tests.
 Very often a police officer will still ask for you to submit to a chemical test even if you pass all the tests with flying colors.
 So why should you seriously consider refusing to take these tests?
 They are subjective in accuracy and validity.
 If you did take any field sobriety test that were used to provide probably cause for your arrest, all hope is not lost.
 Our skilled and well qualified attorneys can bring these problems to light and contest your charges using the unreliability of these tests.

-At The Law Offices of Richard S. Lawson, we have nearly 20 years of experience focusing on DUI defense.
+At The Law Offices of Richard S. Lawson, we have over 20 years of experience focusing on DUI defense.
 Attorney Lawson has a background as a DUI prosecutor, giving him the insight and skill needed to effectively challenge charges in the courtroom.
 As an Atlanta DUI lawyer, he became a certified (NHTSA) field sobriety testing instructor in 2000.
 Through this training, he knows how to exploit the flaws in the results of these tests and secure the best possible outcome for his clients.

 Don't wait to get a strong defense!
 Call on our firm to discuss your charges.

 Many times the evidence used to determine probable cause to arrest an individual is not as straightforward as it may seem.
 Many people simply don't perform well on field sobriety tests, even when completely sober.
 The tests have been designed to make you to fail, essentially creating evidence to use against you.

 The "scoring" in the field sobriety tests are subjective and the results are frequently misinterpreted.
 While this may lead to your arrest, it also means you have grounds to challenge this evidence in court.
 According to the National Highway Traffic Safety Administration (NHTSA), there are three basic types of field sobriety tests.
 Law enforcement officials can also use a combination of these three when assessing drivers.